Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForGoal.md

 The speed to move away from the target at.
 The units of this value depend on the `Speed Type` property.

+### Off Mesh Links

 #### Autocomplete Off Mesh Links

 Set if this agent should automatically complete off-mesh links by teleporting to the end of the link as soon as `IsWaitingAtOffMeshLink` becomes `true`.

+When the game is running the inspector will show details of the next off-mesh link.
+When the agent is waiting at an off-mesh link the `Complete Off Mesh Link` button will appear, clicking this is equivalent to calling the [`CompleteOffMeshLink`](../SteerForGoal.md#completeoffmeshlinkbool-teleport-bool-checkoffpath) method.

+### Debug Gizmos

+### Waypoints

+Enable displaying the waypoints (exact points this agent intends to walk to) for this agent and set the colour.
+Waypoints are not calculated all the way to the end of the path for long paths.

+### Portals

+Enable displaying the portals (gateways which this agent intends to pass through) for this agent and set the colour.
+Portals represent the entire path from agent to goal.

 ## Scripting